 Center Overview

-The Center for Advanced Research in Drying (CARD) focuses on developing novel technologies, equipment, and strategies that enhance and optimize the drying of semi-moist, porous materials.
-CARD’s mission is to assist U.S. manufacturing industries in becoming more environmentally sustainable and improving the quality of their products by using advanced technology in heat/mass transfer processes, such as drying, heating, cooling, freezing, dewatering, and baking.
+The Center for Advanced Research in Drying (CARD) focuses on developing novel technologies, equipment, and strategies that enhance and optimize the drying of semi-moist, porous materials such as food and agricultural products, pulp and paper products, chemicals, textiles, and pharmaceuticals.
+CARD’s mission is to assist U.S. manufacturing industries in becoming more environmentally sustainable and improving the quality of their products by using advanced and novel technologies in heat/mass transfer processes, such as drying, heating, cooling, freezing, dewatering, and baking.

 CARD has these objectives:

-- Reduce energy and water consumption in drying and related heat/mass transfer processes.
+• Reduce energy, water consumption, and carbon footprint in drying and related heat/mass transfer processes.

 CARD will help member industry partners: